Logan Elm High School: History

 In 1957, the Pickaway, Washington, and Saltcreek school districts combined to form the Logan Elm School District.
 Logan Elm High School was built to serve the new district in 1960.
 It was named after the nearby Elm tree under which Chief Logan delivered a famous speech from in 1774.
 The first graduation to occur at Logan Elm High School was that of the Class of 1961.
 In 1972 the Laurelville School District of Hocking County joined the Logan Elm School District, creating the present boundaries of the district.
+In 2018, voters in the district passed a levy to build a new PK-12 school building, construction began in 2020.
+After the conclusion of the 2022–23 school year, the original High School building was demolished.
+The new Logan Elm PK-12 building opened its doors to students in August 2023.

 The school's namesake tree was a large elm tree that by 1940 had a height of 104 ft, despite sustaining damage as a result of rough weather.
 The trunk had a diameter of 7 ft, and the branches spread out for more than 150 ft.
 The tree died in 1964, though by this time it had assumed a place as a local legend.
 Logan Elm High School has in its possession a section of a limb donated by the class of 1965.
 In 1976 Robert Ely donated to the school a tomahawk which he had made out the wood of the tree.
 This gift was presented in exchange from a donation of $672 to the Easter Seals.

-The Logan Elm music department has also experienced success.
+The Logan Elm Music Department has also experienced success over many decades.

-Their Advanced Choir performs in class B and, in 2008 and 2009 received a score of I, meaning "Superior."
-The Women of the Advanced Choir received a I Superior rating in class C in 2009 as well.
-The choir travels and performs in New York City every other year.

-The Marching band received all superior ratings at every competition and OMEA State Marching Band Finals in 2006 with their show Cirque Du Soleil: La Nouba.

-The Concert Band also received a Superior Rating at state finals in 2007.
+The Advanced Choir recently earned a Superior rating at OMEA State Contest in 2025.
+The Logan Elm choirs make multiple appearances annually to the public to showcase the school’s musical talents.

+The Logan Elm Marching Band of Pride received Superior ratings at four of the five competitions they attended in 2024, including the 2024 Buckeye Invitational hosted by The Ohio State University.
+The Band earned a rating of “I”, or “Superior” at the 2024 OMEA State Marching Band Finals.
+The Concert Band also received a superior rating at OMEA State Contest in the spring of 2025.
+The Band of Pride makes frequent trips to Bands of America Grand Nationals in Indianapolis, as well as Walt Disney World in Orlando, Florida.